 Related Materials: More Home & Community Guidance | All Guidance | More Languages

 The following recommendations are intended to assist congregate shelter operators to mitigate the risk from COVID-19 infection for clients and visitors.
-When possible, the use of alternative housing sites or non-congregate settings such as a Project Roomkey site should be prioritized in lieu of congregate shelters.
+When possible, the use of alternative housing sites or non-congregate settings should be considered in lieu of congregate shelters.

 Interim Guidance for Homeless Service Providers to Plan and Respond to Coronavirus Disease 2019 (COVID-19).

 In the workplace, employers are subject to the